Sports Hernia Injury: A Complete Full-Scale Review (Athletic Pubalgia)

 Bottom line: the sooner you start the rehab plan, the better off you will be.

-Throughout the plan you will find various exercise and physical therapy items necessary for a success recovery.
+Throughout the plan you will find various exercise and physical therapy items necessary for a successful recovery.
 Many of these needs can be met by a large commercial gym with a large selection of equipment.

 However, it is recommended that you acquire them where possible as a long-term investment towards your health and freedom from pain.